ya-nsh/ya-nsh/README.md

 # Hi there 👋, I am Yansh

 **I am a Developer and a Student.
 Interested in learning Machine Learning, Web Development and Design.
 Primarily specialise in Python and JavaScript but have tried many other languages.
-Open to collaborate on open-sourced Projects**
+Open to collaborate on open-sourced Projects.**

 - 📫 How to reach me: yansh2017@gmail.com